Traditional rice of Sri Lanka

-Rice in Sri Lanka has played an important role in the country's functioning and survival for centuries.
+Rice in Sri Lanka has played an important role in the country's functioning and survival for centuries as a major staple food.
 Rice continues to be a staple of traditional Sri Lankan cuisine today.

 History

 Early history

 Sri Lankan people may have started cultivating rice as early as 800 B.C., according to documentary evidence.
 Further evidence of early rice cultivation is the construction, since 390 B.C., of massive irrigation structures, reservoirs, and interconnected canals.
 From ancient times, rice cultivation was not only an economic activity, but a way of life for the people of Sri Lanka.
 Some varieties of rice have been passed down for generations, and are called traditional, indigenous, or heirloom.

 Once renowned as the granary of the east, Sri Lanka offered more than 2000 indigenous rice varieties to the rest of the world.
 Rice cultivation in Sri Lanka was once considered sacred.
 The process remained sustainable due to the methods used for production, as well as the sanctity associated with the process of rice cultivation.